You can configure a Referer whitelist for a bucket to prevent unauthorized access and avoid additional charges for unauthorized access.

 - Click Buckets, and then click the name of the target bucket.

-If you do not allow empty Referers fields, only HTTP or HTTPS requests which include an allowed Referer field value can access the objects in the bucket.
+If you do not allow empty Referer fields, only HTTP or HTTPS requests that include an allowed Referer field can access the objects in the bucket.

 - Click Save.